gr3y6h0st/gr3y6h0st.github.io/_pages/projects.md

 <img src="/assets/images/LBJA_Main_Screen_Hiragana.png" width="300"> <img src="/assets/images/Beginner_Japanese_Hiragana_GIF_DEMO.gif" width="300">

 Lastly, the app does provide a English -> Japanese translation feature based off Google's Cloud Translate API.
-In it's current form, the sole purpose is to provide a simple method of translation for any material not covered by the app or too complex for novice-level Japanese speakers.
+In its current form, the sole purpose is to provide a simple method of translation for any material not covered by the app or too complex for novice-level Japanese speakers.